GitHubSanti/liri-node-app/README.md

 spotify-this-song command will bring back the following data:
  ```
 Artist(s)
-The song's name
+Song's name
-A preview link of the song from Spotify
+Preview link of the song from Spotify
-The album that the song is from
+Album name the song is from
  ```
  ['spotify-this-song' screenshot example](images/spotify-this-song.JPG)